Edilbert/BSOS-8296/README.md

 #                          display current unit
 ```

-All wedge commands except '/' and '^' may also be used in TIM.
+All wedge commands except '/' and '^' may also be used in BSM.

 New BASIC commands
 ==================